tlswg/tls13-spec/draft-ietf-tls-tls13.md

 "illegal_parameter" alert.

-The value of selected_version in the HelloRetryRequest "supported_versions" extension MUST be retained in ServerHello, and a client MUST abort the handshake with an "illegal_parameter" alert if the value changes.
+The value of selected_version in the HelloRetryRequest "supported_versions" extension MUST be retained in the ServerHello, and a client MUST abort the handshake with an "illegal_parameter" alert if the value changes.

 ##  Extensions